Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Train.md

 - <code><b>name</b></code> string

-  The new name of this train.
+  The new name of this trian.

 ### Method <code id="get-track-graph">getTrackGraph</code> () → track
 Returns the track graph of which this train is part of.